pizzawarrior/node-docker-sequelize/README.md

 - Jest: for providing database integration testing
 - PM2: to handle production workflows, and keep the app alive once it's deployed

-- To start the server: `npm start` or using pm2: `npm run pm2`
+- To run this project in dev, open Docker Desktop: `docker compose up`

-- To run tests: cd to src, then run: `npm run test`
+- To start only the server: `npm start`

-- To build an image (if none exists), map data volumes (if none exists), and test the db connection: `docker compose run customerbook npm test` <br>
+- To run pm2: stop all services (docker, and the server.)
+Run: `npm run pm2`

-- To run this project in dev using Docker Desktop: `docker compose up`
+- To test the db connection, make sure Docker Desktop is running: `docker compose run customerbook npm test`

 ## Next Steps:
 - update the model to handle more 'realistic' customer information, including: customer_id, transaction_id, transaction_type, and date_of_transaction